InkProject/ink-theme-dark/README.md

 ## How to use it
 - Clone this repository
-- Copy `dark` to blog file and Change theme
+- Copy `dark` file to blog file and Change theme

   ```ymal
   site: